 11. DareDevil – This guy has no regard for his life or his genitals.
 He takes risks for no apparent reason.
 You can find him dangling from a bungee cord, eating tarantulas on Fear Factor, or taunting bears while dipped in honey.
 These are not our best and brightest, but those who survive will have plenty of great scars to show on dates…to mask effects of countless head injuries.

-12. Heisenberg – Some Heisenbergs are born, typically to a parent who was not fully aware a baby had plopped into the commode.
+12. Heisenberg – What’s the exact opposite of sitting meekly at your computer all day?
+Breaking every rule.
+Some Heisenbergs are born, typically to a parent not fully aware a baby had plopped into the commode.
 Others are made.
 They’re desperate, fed up with welfare, or sick of minimum wage indignities.
-The Heisenberg quickly learns he’s more comfortable with a kilo of coke than a kilo of kale from Whole Foods (which incidentally cost about the same).
-This badass settles arguments with fists or guns, but when his luck runs out, he’s unfazed by the prospect of prison romance.
+The Heisenberg is more comfortable with a kilo of coke than a kilo of kale from Whole Foods (which incidentally cost about the same).
+Most Heisenbergs could barely run a deep fryer, much less a meth empire.
+So they settle things with fists and guns, not indignant Yelp reviews.
+And when his luck runs out, the Heisenberg will gladly accept prison romance before a life of PowerPoints and diaper runs.

 13. Artist – With no discernible way of supporting himself, this slacker looks well-fed and wears cool hats.
 He’s opted out of earning any kind of real living.
 Girls can get enraptured in his bullshit.
 One invariably wakes up, three years later, on his filthy futon with a tattoo of his awful band on her neck.
 He’s got theories on art, music and film.
 Yet the one half-baked project he’s ever started attracts the kind of compliments a child with downs syndrome would get on parent-teacher night.